-Establishment and Free Exercise Clauses of the First Amendment, as imbedded in the Fourteenth.
+"neutrality" is which is required by the interplay of the Establishment and Free Exercise Clauses of the First Amendment, as imbedded in the Fourteenth.

 Our decisions make clear that there is no constitutional bar to the use of public property for religious purposes.
 On the contrary, this Court has consistently held that the discriminatory barring of religious groups from public property is itself a violation of First and Fourteenth Amendment guarantees.
 Fowler v.
 Rhode Island, 345 U. S. 67; Niemotko v.
 Maryland, 340 U. S. 268.
 A different standard has been applied to public school property, because of the coercive effect which the use by religious sects of a compulsory school system would necessarily have upon the children involved.
 McCollum v.
 Board of Education, 333 U.S. 203.
-But insofar as the McCollum decision rests on the Establishment rather than the Free Exercise Clause, it is clear that its effect is limited to religious instruction-to the prevention of a union of government and religion which would support the proselytizing activities of religious sects by throwing the weight of secular authority behind the dissemination of religious tenets.4 not to participate,5 it cannot even be contended that some infinitesimal part of the salaries paid by the State are made contingent upon the performance of a religious function.
+But insofar as the McCollum decision rests on the Establishment rather than the Free Exercise Clause, it is clear that its effect is limited to religious instruction-to government support of proselytizing activities of religious sects by throwing the weight of secular authority behind the dissemination of religious tenets.4 not to participate,5 it cannot even be contended that some infinitesimal part of the salaries paid by the State are made contingent upon the performance of a religious function.